meetar/fjord.style/_posts/2015-10-26-escape-from-mercator.md

     }
 }, 250);
 </script>
-_This post was originally published on the Mapzen blog at http://mapzen.com/blog/escape-from-mercator._

-Like most web mapping services, our [Tangram](http://github.com/tangrams/tangram) library draws maps in the "[Web Mercator](https://en.wikipedia.org/wiki/Web_Mercator)" projection.
+Like most web mapping services, the [Tangram](http://github.com/tangrams/tangram) library draws maps in the "[Web Mercator](https://en.wikipedia.org/wiki/Web_Mercator)" projection.
 This projection has its benefits, but it's certainly quirky.
 Mercator projections are well-known for their distortion at high latitudes – this is because they place the north and south poles at positive and negative infinity, which means a Mercator map of the whole world would be infinitely tall.

 <img src="/assets{{ page.url }}/mercator.jpg" alt="Mercator: the Infinite Map" title="This also means Mercator maps are invisible, statistically speaking."/>